 YES NO 1.
 Do you have a copy of the State Bar's Trust Account Handbook?
 2. Did you know that the number one reason for lawyer disbarment in North Carolina is mishandling trust accounts?
 3. Have you taken time to educate your staff on handling and accounting of trust accounts?
 4. Are employees handling the trust account carefully supervised?
 5. Do you prepare written disbursement statements when money is removed from the trust account, and are clients given copies of these statements?
 6. Does the name Anne Parker ring a bell?
-7. If Anne Parker shows up in your office to examine your trust account, would you pass inspection?
-Trust account reconciled at least monthly Clear trail of whose funds are disbursed and when No commingled funds No "borrowing" from trust No checks made out to cash Good relationship with bank It's not your money Independent auditor monitors and reconciles account Fiduciary duty upheld at all times Do you have a standard procedure for receiving and safeguarding client property that includes written receipts for all client funds?
+7. pass inspection?
+Trust account reconciled at least monthly Clear trail of whose funds are disbursed and when No commingled funds No "borrowing" from trust No checks made out to cash Good relationship with bank It's not your money Independent auditor monitors and reconciles account Fiduciary duty upheld at all times that includes written receipts for all client funds?
 9. Do you decline to disburse uncollected funds as required by State Bar ethics opinion RPC 191?
 10 .
 Do you have adequate insurance coverage for your valuable papers, accounts, and client files?
-I NC RPC Rule 1.15-2(K) requires attorneys to direct the bank where the trust account is located to notify the State Bar of any checks returned for insufficient funds.
+NC RPC Rule 1.15-2(K) requires attorneys to direct the bank where the trust account is located to notify the State Bar of any checks returned for insufficient funds.
 No trust account may be maintained in a bank that does not agree to make such reports.
-You may request the bank to notify you directly of returned checks, so you can take quick No. o Yes Ansv action to safeguard client funds.
+You may request the bank to notify N o. of you directly of returned checks, so you can take quick Inswers action to safeguard client funds.
 The bank must still notify the State Bar as well.